Mets’ Alderson claims New York a deterrent in GM search

 ”There are a lot of factors that come into play, but I would say it’s, you know, it’s not unforgiving, but it’s a demanding place,” he said. ”Which I enjoy, by the way.”

 Alderson said he has interviewed many candidates and Cohen has interviewed some.
 He believes the organization will make just one hire, for a general manager.
-He did not rule out the possibility that a president of baseball operations could be hired above that GM in future offseasons.
+He did not rule out the possibility that a president of baseball operations could be hired above that GM in a future offseason.

 ”Assuming we only hire one person, there will be at least a year runway for that person to demonstrate their ability and their potential,” he said. ”I’ve said this to others in the past, that’s the opportunity.
 That’s all you can ask for.
 And demonstrated ability tends to get rewarded.